AkashiKhaAKB/git-pranks/README.md

 ## Credits

-Genarated By AI Because i am pretty lazy\n
+Genarated By AI Because i am pretty lazy,

-Github Tips and tricks tutorial by CoderDave on youtube\n Github and git for beginners tutorial by Coder Coder on youtube\n
+Github Tips and tricks tutorial by CoderDave on youtube,

+Github and git for beginners tutorial by Coder Coder on youtube.